 The streamlined filing itself may make a case for willful conduct that some taxpayers may find difficult to overcome.
 Among other documentation, the filing requires a wide range of records from the foreign bank, including account-opening documents and signature cards.
 Simply informing an opportunistic client of this fact may be enough to demonstrate that the evidence points incontrovertibly to prior knowledge of the account and to a willful failure to report it sooner.

 The streamlined filing program offers generous terms to taxpayers who failed in good faith to acknowledge foreign financial account holdings in past tax filings.
 It balances this generosity with severe punishments for those who act in poor faith.
 Taxpayers who wish to submit streamlined filings should know that there is precious little grey area involved.
 Streamlined filings are regularly examined in minute detail by the IRS and the DOJ, and any statements proven to be false or simply omitted can expose taxpayers to more severe penalties and for a longer list of transgressions.

 We help our clients by casting a skeptical eye on their initial claims and reminding them of the burden of proof carried by a streamlined filing, and the consequences for failing to meet that burden.
+IN our network you will find qualified International Tax Experts.
 Contact us today if you believe your form 14653 / 14654 Narrative needs to be reviewed.
 You can also check the IRS FAQs on these forms.